joelchrono12/joelchrono12.ml/_posts/2024-06-15-more-emulation-memories.md

 ---
 title: More Emulation Memories
 header: More Emulation Memories
-description: The time I discovered emulation of more retro devices and the time I tried emulating them on my phone!
+description: The time I discovered emulation of more retro consoles and the time I tried emulating them on my phone!
 tags: emulation gaming storytime
 permalink: /blog/more-emulation-memories/
 layout: post